jastadd/jastadd/README.md

 * `src/java` Java source files
     - `src/java/jastadd/`
-        - JastAdd.java  The main class.
-Reads command line args and options.
+        - `JastAdd.java` The main class.
 Compiles the .ast and .jrag files to Java files.
-        - JastAdd.jrag  Extends the top AST node (Grammar) with methods for adding .ast and .jrag info.
+        - `JastAdd.jrag` Extends the top AST node (Grammar) with methods for adding .ast and .jrag info.
-        - CommandLineArguments.java
-        A general class for reading in args and options from the cmd line.
+        - `CommandLineArguments.java` A general class for reading in args and options from the command line.
-        - JastAddTask.java
-        Implements an ANT task for running jastadd, including support for various args and options.
+        - `JastAddTask.java` Implements an ANT task for running jastadd, including support for various args and options.
 * `src/jastadd/` JastAdd aspect and AST specifications
 * `src/javacc/` JavaCC files
-* `src/res/` Resource files
+* `src/res/` Templates, property files and other resources that are included in the JastAdd jar file.
-    - `src/res/template/` Template files
+    - `src/res/template/` Template root
 * `src/gen/` Generated source files
 * `doc` Documentation html files.
     - `reference-manual.html` The reference manual
     - `release-notes.html` The release nodes
     - `index.html` For download from the web
     - `*.php` Helper files for browsing uploaded files on the web
-* `tools`      Tools used to build JastAdd
+* `tools` 3rd party jar files used to build build JastAdd
 * `README.md` This file.
 * `LICENSE` Text file with the jastadd LICENSE.
 * `release.sh` A script printing the commands for doing a release.
 * `ChangeLog` A textfile recording changes done to JastAdd, intended for users of JastAdd (focusing on external behavior).
 * `ChangeLogUntil2010.txt`
     A textfile containing cvs log messages until 2010 when the system was moved to svn.

 Understanding the Implementation
 --------------------------------